Nick12-hub/Inserting-Math-Formulas-In-MS-Office/README.md

 ## Mathtype
-It is, as a software, the most used mathematical formula editor on the market today.
-We can download him and he will automatically configure the plugin in Ms office.One disadvantage is that he is more expensive...
+As the most used mathematical formula editor on the market today.
+We can download it and it will automatically configure the plugin in Ms office.
+One disadvantage is that it is more expensive...

 You can click [:link: HERE](https://www.wiris.com/en/mathtype/) to get further information.
 ## Axmath
-In fact,as a software, I think its capabilities is as same sa Mathtype.It is made in China and it is cheaper than Mathtype.You can try it and You'll find I was right.
+In fact,as a software, I think its capabilities is as same sa Mathtype.
+It is made in China and it is cheaper than Mathtype.You can try it and You'll find I was right.

 You can click [:link: HERE](https://www.axsoft.co/axmath/) to get further information.